Exponential-Backoff RxJava operator with Jitter

 Exponential backoff has a long and interesting history in computer networking.

 Furthermore, it’s also a good idea to mix in an element of randomness.
 If a problem with a server causes a large number of clients to fail at close to the same time, then even with back off, their retry schedules could be aligned closely enough that the retries will hammer the troubled server.
 This is known as the thundering herd problem.

 We can address thundering herd by adding some amount of random “jitter” to each client’s wait time.
 This will space out requests across all clients, and give the server some breathing room to recover.

 Network failures are everywhere and can happen at any time, and if you have several clients failing at the same time, it is a BIG deal.

-Since I couldn’t find any flexible yet powerful solution for this problem written in Java I decided to write my own using RxJava 2.
+Since I couldn’t find any flexible yet powerful solution for this problem written in Kotlin I decided to write my own using RxJava 2.
 The operator is:

 A default implementation that could deviate up to 15% could be written as:

 The implementation here is not 1:1 to what Stripe did, but it could be changed easily to adapt to your needs.

 Its usage is then very simple.
 Just apply it before subscribing: